Analysis - In China's smartphone boom, market share trumps margins

 Brisk demand for low-priced Android devices in China was the main driver of a 39 percent jump in global smartphone shipments during the quarter ended September 30, according to data published by market research firm IDC.

-IDC forecasts that annual smartphone shipments in China, already an $80 billion market, will rise in value to $120 billion by 2017.
+IDC forecasts that annual smartphone shipments in China, already an $80 billion (49 billion pounds) market, will rise in value to $120 billion by 2017.
 That's 460 million handsets in need of chips, filters and other components.

 A new wave of Asian smartphone makers has emerged to help meet this demand for low-end handsets; companies such as Lenovo Group Ltd, ZTE Corp and Xiaomi Tech - the rising star of cheap, made-in-China smartphones.